Diputación del General del Reino de Aragón: The conflicts of competence of the 16th century

 The decline of the effective power of the Generalidad was accentuated with the arrival to the throne of Carlos de Gante, since the Aragonese deputies recognized his mother Joanna I of Castile as queen, and claimed that she should swear the fueros, libertades, uses and customs of the kingdom before her son, who should do it, during his mother's lifetime, as prince.
 One of the embassies sent by the deputies was even detained by order of Charles I. The conflict was only appeased after the intervention of Antonio Agustín, Vice-Chancellor of the Council of Aragon (the father of the well known polygrapher) accepting the formula of a simultaneous corregnate of Charles and his mother.

 This episode was to be a preview of the continuous tensions that arose in the 16th century between the conflicting spheres of power of the monarch and the jurisdiction of the General of Aragon.
-The conflict of competences would become visible with its most acute crisis: the Alteraciones of Aragon of 1591, in which Philip II made the imperial army intervene after the rebellion of the Aragonese government when it considered outrageous the detention in the Palace of the Aljafería, seat of the Inquisition, of Antonio Pérez, former royal secretary, who, by virtue of his Aragonese ancestry, invoked the Charter of this kingdom before the order of capture that weighed on him.
+The conflict of competences would become visible with its most acute crisis: the alterations of Aragon of 1591, in which Philip II made the imperial army intervene after the rebellion of the Aragonese government when it considered outrageous the detention in the Palace of the Aljafería, seat of the Inquisition, of Antonio Pérez, former royal secretary, who, by virtue of his Aragonese ancestry, invoked the Charter of this kingdom before the order of capture that weighed on him.